tzfun/vue-web-terminal/README.md

 ## Message

 This plugin defines a message object.
 Any information that needs to be displayed on the Terminal in the form of a record is a message object.
-It is used by the `success()` callback of the `execCmd` event and the `pushMessage` api.
+It is used by the `success()` callback of the `exec-cmd` event and the `pushMessage` api.

 | Prop    | Description                                                                                                                    | Type                          | Options                           |
 |---------|--------------------------------------------------------------------------------------------------------------------------------|-------------------------------|-----------------------------------|